Nashville-Public-Library/bedework-docs/docs/index.md

 # NPL Website Guide

-## Who is this guide for?

 The website guide is for bloggers, marketing staff, and developers.

-- Bloggers: NPL blog writers make new blog pages and add content using components.
-- Marketing Editors: MarCom staff make new pages, blog posts, home promos, etc.
-- Developers: Shared Systems staff make new content pages, and build new functionality.

-## What does this guide cover?

 This guide covers:

 - Content Updates: Adding and updating content on any of the above platforms.
 - Writing for the Web: Learning to use headings, writing for skim-ability, etc.